Injuries Cristiano Ronaldo has Suffered

 While still with Juventus, the moment of suspense for the Vecchia Signora fans came while Cristiano Ronaldo was playing in a qualifying match for Euro 2020.

-Thus, the flexors of his right thigh gave in during a match against Serbia, a scenario that forced the crack to leave when 30 minutes of the first half had elapsed.
+Thus, the flexors of his right thigh gave in during a match against Serbia, a scenario that forced the star to leave when 30 minutes of the first half had elapsed.

 The injury happened in a bad pass from midfielder Rafa Silva, which Cristiano Ronaldo tried to rescue.
 However, the obligation to change direction in the run ended up taking its toll on the incombustible striker.

-In this sense, the total number of recovery days was 14, while there were 3 games in which Juve didn’t have their star player.
+In this sense, the total number of recovery days was 14, while there were three games in which Juve didn’t have their star player.

 7. Coronavirus-related sick leave

-Finally, as an anecdotal case and in parallel to the worst injuries that Cristiano Ronaldo has suffered throughout his career as a professional footballer, we find the absence due to COVID-19.
+Finally, as an anecdotal case and in parallel to the worst injuries that Cristiano Ronaldo has suffered throughout his career as a professional footballer, we find his absence due to COVID-19.

-This condition affected his performance in the 2020-21 season, resulting in a 16-day treatment and 3 Italian Serie A matches, in which Andrea Pirlo was unable to field him.
+This condition affected his performance in the 2020-21 season, resulting in a 16-day treatment and missing three Italian Serie A matches, in which Andrea Pirlo was unable to field him.

 Cristiano Ronaldo’s injuries and lifestyle